Sanjusr1/Amfoss-tasks./Task -01/README.md

       git commit -m"":it keeps track of the staged changes in the repository.
 The -m flag allows you to include a message describing the changes git push :sends the committed changes to the git repo

+#### MY REVIEW :
+This task was an intersting one , during this task I have learnt various git and teminal commands .